Dynamics of Dirac solitons in networks: Conservation laws and vertex boundary conditions

 where

 and $\gamma^0=\left( \right),\,\gamma^1=\left( \right)$.

 For a metric star graph consisting of three semi-infinite bonds (see, e.g., Fig.~\ref{pic1}), the Lagrangian density of the nonlinear Dirac field for each bond can be written as $L_j$ where $j$ parametrizes the bond and $L$ for each is of the form of Eq.~(\ref{env1}).

 The field equation following from this Lagrangian density can be written as Eq.~(\ref{nlde1}) before, where the spatial coordinates are defined as $x_1\in(-\infty,0]$ and $x_{2,3}\in[0, \infty)$, while 0 coincides with the graph vertex.

-Formulation of an evolution set of equations on metric graphs requires imposing vertex boundary conditions which provide ``gluing" of the graph bonds at the graph vertices.
-For the linear Dirac equation on metric graph studied earlier by Harrison and Bolte in \ci{Bolte}, the vertex boundary conditions have been derived from the self-adjointness of the Dirac operator on a graph.
+The formulation of an evolution set of equations on metric graphs requires imposing vertex boundary conditions which provide ``gluing" of the graph bonds at the graph vertices.
+For the linear Dirac equation on a metric graph studied earlier by Bolte and Harrison in \ci{Bolte}, the general vertex boundary conditions have been derived from the self-adjointness of the Dirac operator on a graph.
 In that case such conditions led to Kirchhoff rules and continuity of the wave function at the graph vertex \ci{Bolte}.
-However, for nonlinear problem in order to derive vertex BCs, it is arguably more natural to use suitable conservation laws of the nonlinear flow, which give rise to appropriate BCs.
+However, for the nonlinear problem in order to derive vertex BCs, it is arguably more natural to use suitable conservation laws of the nonlinear flow, which give rise to appropriate BCs.
 For the nonlinear Dirac system fundamental conservation laws can be presented in terms of the momentum-energy tensor given by \ci{Saxena10,Saxena12}

 where $g^{\mu\nu}=\left({ }\right)$.

 The energy on each bond of a star graph can be written as